 1 litre vodka

-1) Chop up the oranges and lemon, complete with peel, into small pieces (we used the food processer slicing blade)
+Chop up the oranges and lemon, complete with peel, into small pieces.
+We eschewed a knife and used the food processer slicing blade.

-2) Put them in the bonbonne/8 litre Kilner jar with sugar, wine and vodka
+Put the chopped oranges and lemons in the bonbonne or 8 litre Kilner jar with sugar, wine and vodka.